garciahurtado/ascii-art-studio/README.md

 Training datasets and trained models were excluded from the repo due to file size, but all the pieces needed to generate training data and train a model with an arbitrary character set are included.
 You may need to tweak the network architecture in order to better fit your dataset.

+This project is the spiritual successor to [Oldskoolator](https://github.com/garciahurtado/oldskoolator), a desktop Javascript app that runs on the JVM.

 ## Installation